ArtDemocrat/MEV-Theft-Loss-Report/README.md

 **The conclusions of this research paper are:**
 1. 👤 Rocketpool has faced 51 cases of MEV Theft (i.e. incorrect usage of fee recipient) since the grace period ended after the Redstone release (39 opted-in smoothing pool, 12 opted-out).
 While this represents an incidence rate 0,06% across all blocks proposed since the grace period ended, this seems to become more prevalent in recent slots.
 If we also consider slots where no `mev_reward` was registered for the block, we see a total or 883 cases where an incorrect fee recipient was used by RP validators, raising the theft incidence within RP to 1.02%. **Report Section: "MEV Theft"**
 2. ⚠️ Rocketpool has faced seven repeat offenders (i.e. node addresses), of which one gathered MEV 19 times outside of the protocol-defined fee recipients.
 The largest loss after the grace period ended was of 1.66 ETH (slot: 6376024, fee recepient: btoast777.eth).
-However, the MEV was manually returned to the smoothing pool by the node operator in this specific case. **Report Section: "MEV Theft"**
+However, the MEV was manually returned to the smoothing pool by the node operator in this specific case (see **Report Section: "MEV Theft"**).
-3. 💻 Rocketpool validators have proposed 6,651 vanilla blocks (3,3k SP operators and 3,3k non-opted-in operators) in the timeframe analyzed, leading to a revenue loss of 620.4 ETH. **Report Section: "Neglected Revenue"**
+3. 💻 Rocketpool validators have proposed 6,651 vanilla blocks (3,3k SP operators and 3,3k non-opted-in operators) in the timeframe analyzed, leading to a revenue loss of 620.4 ETH (see **Report Section: "Neglected Revenue"**).
 4. 🔁 Based on the GMC, pDAO, and community feedback on this report, we would evaluate the request of a grant to create an ongoing workstream to keep this protocol "blindspot" covered, with the following as next steps:
-    1. refining and improving the data analyzed, specifically around neglected revenue (**Report Section: "Notes on Neglected Revenue Data"**)
+    1. refining and improving the data analyzed, specifically around neglected revenue (see **Report Section: "Notes on Neglected Revenue Data"**)
     2. evaluating lean, cost-efficient tools to track MEV loss events on an ongoing basis
     3. coordinate research to define in-protocol mechanisms that can act on and mitigate MEV loss cases.
+5. Rocketpool should move to MEV capture Phase 3 "Required" as soon as possible, to continue maximizing protocol revenue generation (see **Report Section: "Neglected Revenue**).

 This research is produced for the Rocket Pool GMC [Retroactive Grant XXXX], and as a continuation of Bounty [BA032304](https://dao.rocketpool.net/t/july-2023-gmc-call-for-bounty-applications-deadline-is-july-15th/1936/6).